InfoGuard Cyber Security and Cyber Defence Blog

 The recording of this webcast is available as a YouTube video.
 It's well worth listening to!

-Caption: with Midjourney generated image
+Caption: AI generated image